Brassawiking/Expedition-Unknown-TRPG/README.md

 | 4 | (Can affect players) Hard-hitting immediate effect |
 | 5 | (Can affect players) Disastrous |
 | 6 | (Can affect players) Catastrophic |

+## Expedition status
+The expedition itself is a ongoing appartus.
+Both supplies and man power is limited and will be kept tracked of.
+The nubmber of days that has passed since the expedition started will also be of importance.
+Some events could be on a fixed timeline, meaning they will trigger at certain days.
+For instance, the expedition could have a 150 day deadline until they will all be extracted back home.

+## GM guidelines
+The rules are very loose and have very few fixed moments.
+So it is up to the GM to call for checks, advantages and disadvantages when it fits thematically.
+Most of the rules are intended to give some semblance of balance and guide the GM of what the outcomes should be.
+So instead of thinking of as GM, it propably easier to see yourself as the director of a film that has impromptu moments.
+The expedition journey should have a clear beginning, middle and end to it.
+So it more similar to a larger "one-shot" than an ongoing free-form campaign that might be the normal aspiration for most other roleplaying games.
+Envision the expedition as a general idea of a movie, but the manuscript gets rewritten during the shoot.